Masked assailants ransack Venezuela opposition’s headquarters as post-election tensions mount - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 CARACAS, Venezuela (AP) — Half a dozen masked assailants ransacked the headquarters of Venezuela’s opposition Friday in an escalation of violence against President Nicolás Maduro’s opponents after several countries called for proof of his claim he had won the disputed presidential election.

-Assailants broke down doors and hauled away valuable documents and equipment in the raid around 3 a.m., opposition leader Maria Corina Machado’s party said.
-Images published by Machado’s party on social media show several walls covered in black spray paint.
+Assailants broke down doors and hauled away valuable documents and equipment in the raid around 3 a.m., opposition leader María Corina Machado’s party said.
+Several walls were covered in black spray paint.

 The raid follows threats by top officials, including Maduro, to arrest Machado, who has gone into hiding while still urging Venezuelans and the international community to challenge Sunday’s election results.

 The Biden administration has thrown its support firmly behind the opposition, recognizing candidate Edmundo González as the victor and discrediting the National Electoral Council’s official results.
-Machado has been barred from running for political office for 15 years.
+González was tapped in April as a last-minute stand-in for Machado, who was barred from running for political office.

 The electoral body declared Maduro the winner Monday, but the main opposition coalition revealed hours later that it had collected copies of more than 80% of the country’s 30,000 voting tallies — printouts from the electronic voting machines — and that they show González prevailed by a more than 2-to-1 margin.